Ledders26/Makers-Goals/week_2.md

 ### Goals for today

+None set today in peer chat :() - was a full days programme but I will endeavour to always set goals on future mornings Send some feedback to Chloe (as per yesterdays goals)

 ### Summary

+After our peer catchup we had a Feedback session with Dana, then our first Process workshop, where I worked with Victoria, followed by a brief pairing session with Charlotte

 ### General Notes:

+The Process workshop was very enlightening, watching someone who is 4 weeks ahead, learnt some process tips and good to see how they use TDD after more practice.

 ### Did I have fun?

+Yes - enjoyed all three sessions

 ### Am I a better programmer?

+Yes, though large part of the day more about feedback, though I suppose this feeds into being better at most jobs including programmer!
+But the session with Victoria I feel helped me improve my TDD skills

 ### What do I want to do tomorrow?

+Set goals!
+Watch exemplar video
+Look at double process - think it makes more sense now, but want to enforce it

 ### Have I completed today's goals?

+Yes, in that I sent Chloe some feedback.
+But didn't set enough goals

 ## Day 4: